 College of the Holy Cross Loan: An institutional loan program offering a fixed interest rate to students who demonstrate financial need.
 The loan is offered by the Office of Financial Aid based on demonstrated financial need, and the program is administered by the College with a limited amount of funds available each year.
 Student borrowers must complete a College of the Holy Cross Loan Master Promissory Note to borrow funds through this program.
 Borrowers will need a parent/quardian co-signer if they are under 18 years old.
 Students may borrow up to \$6,800 over four years.
-Loans originated during the 2021-2022 academic year will bear a 6.0 percent fixed interest rate.
+Loans originated during the 2024-2025 academic year will bear a 6.0 percent fixed interest rate.
 This interest rate is subject to change each academic year.
 No interest accrues until the start of the repayment period which begins three months after the student borrower ceases to be enrolled on at least a half-time basis.
 The repayment period is 10 years, and this loan is not eligible for deferment.

 As described previously, borrowers may qualify for the Federal Direct Loan Program, the terms and conditions of which may be more favorable compared to those of the Holy Cross Loan.
 The College of the Holy Cross Loan may be declined.
-Additional information concerning Federal Direct Loans is available from the College at at https://www.holycross.edu/how-aid-works/student-loan-programs or on the website of the U.S.Department of Education at https://studentaid.ed.gov/sa/types/loans.